WORK

 Five years in, with Carol and Cathy on to other pursuits, Erin, Rae and I as NOZAMA were hired to raise the roof as well as increase the footprint on Bill and Kaethe’s home on the east side of Olympia at Wilson and Yew.
 They set up tents for themselves and their two daughters in the side yard, while we ripped off their roofline.

-One of our apprentices had a terrible fall through that roof and her arm was gashed open.
+One of our apprentices had a terrible fall through that roof and her arm was gashed open by nail.
 Mychel, with first aid training to her credit, had to tell us where and how to apply pressure to keep her artery from bleeding out while waiting for the ambulance.
 It was a sobering experience and, thank goodness, she survived.

 We spoke recently by phone.
 Don expressed being impressed with my fearlessness.
 “I couldn’t believe you just took a power saw up onto our roof and cut that giant V-shaped hole into it!”